malomodaniels/Excel-Analytics/README.md

 # Excel-Analytics
-A complete track of my works on
-Microsft Excel Analytics
+This project was carried out using Microsft Excel

+Overview:
+This is an analysis of the Twitter engagements of selected banks in Nigeria between the years 2016 and 2018.
+Insights about their engagements, most engaged tweets, most time of tweet and many more were explored.
+A dashboard was created to aid interpretation of insights obtained after the analysis with the aid of relevant Excel charts.

-Case Study I: Analysis of Activity of Nigerian Banks on Twitter from 2016 to 2018 Dataset Used: Twitter Dataset
+Dataset Used: Twitter Dataset - Nigerian Banks